Difference Between Food Supplements And Nutraceuticals Under FSSAI Law

 The main scientific difference between food supplements and nutraceuticals is their recipe formulation.

 Food supplements completely focus on nutrition.
 Their role is to maintain general health by supplementing important nutrients that can be missing from an individual’s regular diet.
-These products contain a single or combination of vitamins, minerals, or amino acids.
+These products contain a single vitamin or a combination of vitamins, minerals, or amino acids.
 Their safety profile is properly made, and they are generally low-risk when formulated within RDA limits.

 Nutraceuticals, whereas, completely focus on the functionality.
 These products are made to increase physiological functions at a cellular or biochemical level.
 Ingredients used in nutraceuticals have pharmacologically active properties.
 Their effectiveness is supported by scientific studies or clinical trials showing their role in reducing inflammation, improving gut health, supporting cognitive function, or increasing immunity.